Dinas Powys: Rapid expansion in 19th century

-The new rail link provided far better communication and transport to the area, making it a more attractive residential prospect, and many workers from Barry and Cardiff moved in.
+The new railway link provided far better communication and transport to the area, making it a more attractive residential prospect, and many workers from Barry and Cardiff moved in.
 By 1891, the village population had more than doubled to 1,149; ten years later, it was over 2,000.
-Dinas Powys expanded in two ways: from the railway link towards St. Andrew's Major many imposing houses were built, such as that of Garnhill House; while along the railway, near the current area of Eastbrook, was new housing of more modest proportions.
+Dinas Powys expanded in two ways: from the railway link towards St. Andrew's Major many imposing houses were built, such as Garnhill House; while along the railway, near the current area of Eastbrook, was new housing of more modest proportions.

 A few years after the railway was constructed, the main Cardiff Road was developed over the previous unmetalled trackway that followed the route of the railway line.
-This provided a further burst of population growth and house building.
+This led to a further burst of population growth and house building.

 20th century

 A corner of the village common land was sold to the Barry Docks and Railway Company for £160.
-The then lord of the manor and ex-military survivor of the First World War, Major General Henry Lee, donated an additional sum of £30 and in 1935 the combined fund was used to upgrade the small green in the centre of the village, known locally as the Twyn, with a war memorial.
+The then lord of the manor and ex-military survivor of the First World War, Major General Henry Lee, donated an additional sum of £30 and the combined fund was used to upgrade the small green in the centre of the village in 1935, known locally as the Twyn, with a war memorial.